jaymarichua/quant-q-a/psychometric.md

 <h6>Tower of Hanoi</h6>

 Tower of Hanoi often comes up in brainteaser games and is solved by recursion and parity.
 5 minutes.

+<h6>Shape Location Stroop Test</h6>

+Stroop tests are common brain teasers available widely on the Internet.
+Holding onto the pattern is good, but being considerate of the time also allows for a higher score.
+Since this test is the shortest in time, racking up points early and focusing on execution is also a good approach.
+2.5 minutes.